ginkgo-project/ginkgo/INSTALL.md

     (will download gflags and rapidjson), default is `ON`
 *   `-DGINKGO_BUILD_EXAMPLES={ON, OFF}` builds Ginkgo's examples, default is `ON`
-*   `-DGINKGO_BUILD_REFERENCE={ON, OFF}` build reference implementations of the kernels, useful for testing, default is `OFF`
+*   `-DGINKGO_BUILD_REFERENCE={ON, OFF}` build reference implementations of the kernels, useful for testing, default is `ON`
 *   `-DGINKGO_BUILD_OMP={ON, OFF}` builds optimized OpenMP versions of the kernels, default is `OFF`
 *   `-DGINKGO_BUILD_CUDA={ON, OFF}` builds optimized cuda versions of the kernels